Albarossa from Bricco dei Guazzi in Piemonte

 Bricco dei Guazzi, Piemonte Albarossa DOC, Piemonte, Italy.
 2017.
 15.5%

 Meanwhile, since discovering Albarossa, I’ve tracked down over a dozen other producers.
-While I haven’t tried them all (yet), this example form Bricco dei Guazzi is a superb example and is highly recommended.
+While I haven’t tried them all (yet), this example from Bricco dei Guazzi is a superb example and is highly recommended.

 It’s fair to say that the UK weather this winter has been unrelentingly miserable.
 Best then to hunker down, perhaps in front of a fire, and eat copious amounts of warming and comforting food.
 It’s at times like this that Albarossa comes into its own.
 Hearty, thick stews, with meat or without, are the order of the day and a perfect partner.
 Don’t forget the crusty bread.
 If you prefer something less rustic, then add some black truffle shavings.